Table of Contents

 Non-small cell lung cancer

-The chemotherapy is performed with cisplatin or carboplatin in combination with vinorelbine, gemcitabine, paclitaxel, docetaxel or topotecan.
+The chemotherapy is performed with cisplatin or carboplatin in combination with vinorelbine, gemcitabine, paclitaxel, docetaxel, or topotecan.
 Under chemotherapy, the average survival time of inoperable patients is 9 – 10 months.

 Small cell lung cancer

-Follow-up and Aftercare
+Follow-up and aftercare

 Prevention of Lung Cancer

 The probability of developing lung cancer can be greatly reduced by avoiding smoking.
 Smokers who quit also reduce their risk significantly.
-Testing for radon gas and avoiding exposure to coal products, asbestos, and other airborne carcinogens also lower the risk.
+Testing for radon gas and avoiding exposure to coal products, asbestos, and other airborne carcinogens will also lower the risk.

 Special Types of Bronchial Carcinoma